nokia/OSSMediator/OSSMediatorCollector/README.md

                 Config file path (default "../resources/conf.json")
 ```

-Check if execute permissions are there for the `storesecret` binary, if not set it as `chmod 777 storesecret`, then execute `sudo ./storesecret` command to store the user passwords.
+Check if execute permissions/ are there for the `storesecret` binary, if not set it as `chmod 777 storesecret`, then execute `sudo ./storesecret` command to store the user passwords.
 Enter the password for each customer having the right permission.

 NOTE: